base-org/web/apps/base-docs/docs/building-with-base/guides/account-abstraction-with-particle.md

 2. `SendTransactionMode.UserPaidNative`, the default method used if `SendTransactionMode` is missing from `AAWrapProvider`.
 This forces the user to pay gas fees themselves.
 3. `SendTransactionMode.UserSelect`, which allows a user to select which gas fee payment mechanism they use (ERC-20 token, native token, or request sponsorship).

 In this example, we're using `SendTransactionMode.Gasless`.
-Because this example uses Base Goerli, all transactions will automatically be sponsored.
+Because this example uses Base Sepolia, all transactions will automatically be sponsored.

 ## Initiating Social Login